 Wear sensible clothing and shoes since you’ll have to climb a long wooden ladder to get up to this secret Vancouver treehouse!

-With so much beautiful scenery nearby, it’s perhaps no surprise that the Fraser River in Richmond was an area it took us longer to get around to exploring.
-But honestly, this place is lovely and there are plenty of open green spaces along it where you can hang out.
-It’s much quieter than the beaches downtown.
+With so much beautiful scenery nearby, it’s perhaps no surprise that the Fraser River in Richmond was an area it took us longer to get around to exploring (though we’d visited Iona Beach many times).

 Looking for weird things to do in Vancouver?
 How about going on a gnome hunt?
 Yes, really!